finagle/finch/docs/json.md

 ### Json4s

-* Bring the dependency to the `finch-json4s` module.
+* Add the dependency to the `finch-json4s` module.
 * Make sure there is an implicit instance of `Formats` in the scope.

 ```scala